keviinx/version-control-with-git-final-project-solution/README.md

 ```

 # SPOILER!
-I would recommend that you try to do the assignment yourself before takign a look at the solution below.
+I would recommend that you try to do the assignment yourself before taking a look at the solution below.
 Try to compare to the graph shown above to ensure that you are on the right track.

 ## Solution steps using command line
 <details>